rust-lang-ru/book/rustbook-ru/nostarch/chapter05.md

 even though the fields within the struct might have the same types.
-For example, a function that takes a parameter of type `Color` cannot take a `Point` as an argument, even though both types are made up of three `i32` values.
+For example, a function that takes a parameter of type `Color` cannot take a `Point` as an argument, even though both types are made up of three `i32` значения.
 Otherwise, tuple struct instances are similar to tuples in that you can destructure them into their individual pieces, and you can use a `.` followed by the index to access an individual value.
 Unlike tuples, tuple structs require you to name the type of the struct when you destructure them.
 For